Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: The acceleration imparted on an orbiting planet by a passing monochromatic plane gravitational wave

 Finally, let us notice that when $\bds{\hat{k}}=\{\pm 1,0,0\}$, \rfr{condiz} tells us that \eqi \mathcal{K}_{xx}=\mathcal{K}_{xy}=\mathcal{K}_{xz}=0,\lb{etnow}\eqf so that it can be posed

 In order to make contact with realistic situations occurring in typical solar system data analyses, we remark that the unit vector $\bds{\hat{k}}$ can be written, in general, as

-in terms of the ecliptic latitude $\beta$ and longitude $\lambda$, which are to be considered as unknown.
-Explicit expressions of the tidal matrix coefficients for a generic wave's incidence can be found in \citet{Chico96a}.
+in terms of the ecliptic latitude $\beta$ and longitude $\lambda$, which are to be {considered} as unknown{: in this case, the reference $\{x,y\}$ plane would typically coincide with the mean ecliptic at the epoch J$2000.0$.} Explicit expressions of the tidal matrix coefficients for a generic wave's incidence can be found in \citet{Chico96a}.
 In addition to the amplitudes of the two independent wave's polarizations and of their mutual constant phase difference, they contains $\beta$ and $\lambda$ through the angle $\Theta$ \citep{Chico96a}.
-It is defined from $\bds{\hat{k}}\bds\cdot\bds{\hat{N}}=\cos\Theta$ and $\left|\bds{\hat{k}}\bds\times\bds{\hat{N}}\right|=\sin\Theta$, where $\bds{\hat{N}}$ is the unit vector directed along the test particle's out-of-plane direction (see \rfr{nu} below) coinciding with the direction of the orbital angular momentum.
+It is defined from $\bds{\hat{k}}\bds\cdot\bds{\hat{N}}=\cos\Theta$ and $\left|\bds{\hat{k}}\bds\times\bds{\hat{N}}\right|=\sin\Theta$, where $\bds{\hat{N}}$ is the unit vector directed along the test particle's out-of-plane direction coinciding with the direction of the orbital angular momentum.

 Inserting \rfr{zimba}, with \rfr{rbetl}, in \rfr{maronna} yields\footnote{Notice that \rfr{strazza} has a singularity for $\beta=0$, i.e. for a wave traveling in the reference $\{x,y\}$ plane.}

 In the specific case of a plane wave propagating along the reference $z$ axis, i.e. for $\beta=\pm 90$ deg, \rfr{condiz} and \rfr{zimba} yield